bluezald/react-playground/Overview.md

 - All React component classes that have a constructor should start it with a super(props) call.

 In React, **function components** are a simpler way to write components that only contain a render method and don’t have their own state.

+## Reserved Words
+- key
+    - Keys do not need to be globally unique; they only need to be unique between components and their siblings.

+* ref